 Accepted international students who do not have U.S. citizenship or a green card will need to obtain an F-1 student visa.
-Please complete the Smith Precollege Certificate of Finances below and return it to our office by April 21.
+Within the application students will need to submit the following:

 If you hold a visa other than an F-1 that will allow you to study at Smith College, please contact our office.
 DO NOT plan to travel on a tourist visa.